ProvableHQ/welcome/documentation/concepts/02_records.md

 4130
 ```

-The **record gates** specifies the amount of Aleo credits stored in the record.
+The **record microcredits** specifies the amount of Aleo credits stored in the record.

 ### Data